newvoll/ssmbak/README.md

 # Development
 This is a [poetry](https://python-poetry.org/) project, so it should be butter once you get that sorted.
-Install [pre-commit](https://pre-commit.com/) for black on commit, lint and typing on push.
+Install [pre-commit](https://pre-commit.com/) for ruff check/format on commit, mypy on push.

 # Testing
-Testing uses localstack, as you can see in the [Github actions](https://github.com/newvoll/ssmbak/actions). `docker-compose up` should do the trick, then `./tests/test_localstack.sh`.
+Testing uses localstack, as you can see in the [Github actions](https://github.com/newvoll/ssmbak/actions). `docker compose up ssmbak --detach`, then `poetry run pytest`.

-* `source tests/localstack_env.sh` to point ssmbak to localstack.

 * Recent docker versions allow for `docker-compose up --watch`, allowing for hot-reloading of the lambda.

 * Lambda tests use both the lambda's backup function and hitting the local container running it.
-Container tests are skipped in AWS.

 ## Testing Gotchas
-* When testing on aws instead of localstack, don't use same bucket as running lambda!
-  * The lambda will be processing and backing up in addition to the tests.
+* Tests are pinned to localstack via `tests/safety.py` — boto3 client
-  * Tests will set versioning on the bucket and manipulate/destroy pytest.test_path.
+  creation raises `RuntimeError` for any non-localstack endpoint.
+Don't disable this; tests will set versioning on the bucket and manipulate/destroy `pytest.test_path`.

 # Addenda